James Grant (rugby): Early years

 Grant attended Canowindra Central School and St Stanislaus' College in Bathurst where he made the school's First XV.

 Playing career

+Rugby Union

 He joined the Orange City rugby union club in 1983.
 He represented New South Wales Country before moving to Kiama in 1984 for two seasons where he represented Illawarra, NSW County and New South Wales.
 He returned to Orange in 1986 and played for NSW.
 In 1987 he played for the Gordon club in Sydney.
 He again returned to Orange in 1988 and made both the NSW and Australian sides.

+Rugby League

 Grant switched to rugby league in 1989, joining the Balmain Tigers in the NSWRL Premiership.
 He was part of the Tigers side that played in the grand final that season and stayed with the club until 1992.
-He had found it difficult to maintain his first grade place with the Tigers and moved to Hull F.C. for the 1992/93 season.
+He had found it difficult to maintain his first grade place with the Tigers and moved to Hull FC for the 1992/93 season.